What you’ll learn reading this article:

 If you don’t get enough sleep, you’re not alone.
 It’s also more likely you’re commuting to work with hundreds of other sleepy motorists because fatigue affects everyone on the road – drivers, passengers and pedestrians.

-Driving while drowsy or fatigued is just as dangerous as drinking and driving.
+Driving while fatigued is just as dangerous as drinking and driving.
 That’s because lack of sleep affects a person’s ability to safely operate a vehicle in the same way as drinking too much alcohol – by slowing reaction time, impairing judgment and decreasing situational awareness while increasing risk taking and lapses in attention.

 In one year, the National Highway Traffic Safety Administration (NHTSA) estimates over 100,000 police-reported crashes nationwide involve drowsy driving.
 In one particular year, a Governors Highway Safety Association (GHSA) report estimates 5,000 people died in crashes where drowsy driving was responsible.
 It’s easy to understand how lack of sleep can put you in a dangerous driving situation every day.